 Disaster Preparedness for Associations

-Planning for man-made and natural disasters is critical for associations.
-It helps protect your organization and your livelihood.
+Planning for man-made and natural disasters is critical for association members It helps protect your organization and your livelihood.
 It also supports your employees, your members, the community, and the economy.

 Start by identifying who should participate in coordinating the plan.
 Then carefully assess how your organization functions to determine which staff, materials, procedures, and equipment are absolutely necessary to keep operating.